biocoms/ta_systems_oral_mt/README.md

 ## Installation instructions

-The project was developed and tested in a Linux-based environment (HPC cluster), and assumes working familiarity with standard bioinformatics tooling and R/Python scripting.
+All analyses were developed and executed on a Linux-based HPC cluster and assume working familiarity with common bioinformatics tools plus basic R/Python scripting.

 ### Clone the Repository